Skip to main content

 What confidence details does Veryfi return?

-confidence_details is a request parameter.
-By default, it is set to False; If you set it to True, the API response will return additional lines for extracted values: "ocr_score", "score"
+confidence_details is a POST request parameter.
+By default, it is set to False; If you set it to True, the API response will return additional lines for extracted values: "ocr_score", "score", and "enriched".
+You can also specify this parameter in your GET request; if you leave it empty, the default will be kept from the original POST request.

 • "score" - a confidence score, represents the confidence of mapping an extracted value to a particular JSON field.